 The FSA furthermore found that the token could not be equated to electronic money, as the prerequisite for being governed by the rules on electronic money is that the holder of the electronic money has a claim against the issuer that is used as a means of payment.
 That was not the case with the token in question, as payment with the token on the platform neither initiated an underlying payment to the payee nor could be redeemed with the issuer.15

 If Danish law is applicable, the relationship between the issuer and the sponsor or initial investor in an ICO as well as the relationship between the sponsor and subsequent purchasers will be regulated under, inter alia, the Danish laws on contracts and obligations.
 The marketing of virtual currencies will be regulated under the Danish Act on Marketing.

 A key aspect of Danish contract law is the duty to loyally inform the other contracting party (i.e., a duty of loyal disclosure).
 Under this duty, the seller (the issuer of the ICO) must ensure that the purchaser (the sponsor) has received all the information that would be vital in influencing the sponsor's decision and that the seller knows or should know.
-If the sponsor has not received the vital information, this fact must have been a deciding condition for the sponsor.
-It is, however, not a condition that the sponsor would have refused to purchase the virtual currency if the sponsor knew of the particular matter, but only that the sponsor's lack of knowledge has had an influence on the terms of the ICO.16
+If the sponsor has not received vital information, this fact must have been a deciding condition for the sponsor for it to have any bearing in any subsequent dispute.
+It is not, however, a prerequisite that the sponsor would have refused to purchase the virtual currency if the sponsor knew of the particular matter; rather, what is key is that the sponsor's lack of knowledge has had an influence on the terms of the ICO.16

 The level of information required to be provided to a sponsor will depend on the particular virtual currency.
 The duty to loyally disclose information to the sponsor does not include a requirement to disclose all the information provided in a regulated prospectus, as the duty is seen as a general obligation up to and in contracts.